We know Lupus to be an incurable, potentially life threatening disease.

-She lives without asking questions or doing the due diligence to understand and decide what would be the best course of action for herself.
+She doesn’t ask many questions or do due diligence to understand and decide what would be the best course of action for herself.

-Being complacent means you give your power away to the authoritative figure (the doctors) and mainly look to external sources for guidance or validation.
+This mindset involves giving your power away to the authoritative figure (the doctors) and mainly looking to external sources for guidance or validation.

-This can be because they don’t know any different or because they are completely ok with the way things are.
+This is sometimes because they don’t know any different and or because they are completely ok with the way things are.

-They realize the responsibility of health is fully their own and commit themselves to do whatever is required to live healthy and thrive.
+They realize the responsibility of health is fully their own.
+Rebels are committed to doing whatever is required to live healthy and thrive.

-Rebels use set backs like Lupus as stepping stones to become the best versions of themselves rather than being prey to their circumstances.
+They use set backs like Lupus as stepping stones to become the best versions of themselves.
+Rebels won’t let themselves become prey to their circumstances.